tjtate/sparkpost-api-documentation/services/account.md

 ## Using Postman

-I am updating the docs too :)
+I am updating the docs and they go to wordpress

 If you use [Postman](https://www.getpostman.com/) you can click the following button to import the SparkPost API as a collection: